 RainLoop allows attaching files from Dropbox.
 To enable this feature, go to Dropbox's developer apps page to register your app.
 You'll receive the app key value to enter in the admin panel.

 RainLoop supports attaching files simply by dragging and dropping them in.

 Pro Plugin support

 RainLoop has an easy to use plugin system.
 You can find the full list of plugins in the admin panel (or see their code on GitHub).
-From the admin panel you can, in a simple, user-friendly way manage them - install, uninstall, update.
-Unfortunately, the amount of plugins and the related documentation, currently, is somewhat lacking.
+From the admin panel, you can, in a simple, user-friendly way, manage them - install, uninstall, update.
+Unfortunately, a number of plugins and the related documentation, currently, is somewhat lacking.